RESEARCH STARTER

 Contemporary Life

-The Choctaw are divided into three areas: southeastern Oklahoma, with tribal headquarters located at Durant; Mississippi, with the band administrative center at Philadelphia; and the Apache, Jena, and Clifton bands of Louisiana and the Mowa band of Alabama.
-The Choctaw also reflect the geographic mobility of Americans in general.
-Most Choctaws live outside tribal enumerated census areas.
+The Choctaw are divided into three areas: southeastern Oklahoma, with tribal headquarters located at Durant; Mississippi, with the band administrative center at Philadelphia; and the Apache, Jena, and Clifton bands of Louisiana and the MOWA band of Alabama.
+The Choctaw also reflects the geographic mobility of Americans in general.
+Most Choctaw live outside tribal enumerated census areas.

 Rich in cultural heritage and spirit, modern Choctaw are successful developers and managers of an array of cultural and business activities in Oklahoma, Mississippi, and Louisiana.
-Choctaw leaders have particularly focused their development efforts on a valuable commodity, the intellect and drive of the Choctaw people.
+Choctaw leaders particularly focused their development efforts on the valuable commodities of the Choctaw people's intellect and drive.
 In 2006, the Choctaw regained possession of the sacred mound known as Nanih Waiya (in Mississippi).
+By the 2020s, the Oklahoma Choctaw Nation had become a significant economic contributor, contributing over $3 billion to the state's economy in 2023 through its resorts and casinos.

 Bibliography